 DC Water has also posted signs at each CSO outfall.
 Look for these signs near outfalls.

 DC Water is committed to improving the quality of water within the District of Columbia.
 Discharges may be dangerous to the public, due to the high flow of water that may exit these sewer outfalls.
 Potentially harmful substances may also be present in these discharges.
 The public is advised to stay away from any sewer pipe discharge.

 For small rainfalls, the effects of CSOs typically last less than 24 hours.
 For larger rainfalls, greater than 1" of rain, the effects of CSOs on water quality can last up to three days.
 Please note that the District of Columbia Department of Health has imposed a ban on swimming in all rivers and creeks in the District of Columbia and any contact with rivers and creeks immediately downstream of any sewer pipe discharge should be avoided.

 Warning Light System

-DC Water has installed two CSO Event Indicator Lights to notify river users of CSO events.
+DC Water has installed a series of CSO Event Indicator Lights to notify river users of CSO events.
 The Potomac River light is located on the north shore, near the mouth of Rock Creek.
-The Anacostia River light is located on the north shore, east of the South Capitol Street Bridge, in front of DC Water's Main Pumping Station.
+There are four CSO Event Indicator Lights installed along the Anacostia River, one each in the following locations:

 A red light will be illuminated during a CSO occurrence and a yellow light will be illuminated for 24 hours after CSO has stopped.
-The Anacostia River CSO Event Indicator Light will be operated by a signal from CSO outfall #007 (13th Street & Ridge Place, SE) and the Potomac River CSO Indicator Light will be operated by a signal from CSO outfall #021 (Northeast of Roosevelt Bridge, NW).
+The Potomac River CSO Indicator Light is operated by a signal from CSO outfall #021 (Northeast of Roosevelt Bridge, NW).
+The Anacostia River CSO Event Indicator Lights are operated by tunnel overflow structure at CSO 019 just south of RFK Stadium.